 Method 1 – A Double VPN Solution from a Vendor

 You can get a double VPN solution from one of the best VPN providers like NordVPN.
-It offers a fully encrypted cascade on the two VPN servers.
+It offers a fully encrypted cascade across two VPN servers.
 The majority of VPN solutions vendors do not offer double VPNs.

 You should ensure that the double VPN vendor provides no-logs policies in such situations, meaning that their VPNs keep no identifiable logs and customer records.
 It is even better to acquire a double VPN from remote-based companies that avoid government intervention and surveillance.

-You must ensure that the solution offers the full functionalities of a double VPN.
+You must also be certain that the solution offers the full functionalities of a double VPN.
 Some vendors will simply forward your traffic, in this case, your IP address, messages, and destination sites, without encryption.
 For that reason, you remain vulnerable to a wide range of cyberattacks.

 Method 2 – A VPN on Top of Another

-You can set up a double VPN by using two VPNs on top of another.
+You can set up a double VPN by using two VPNs on top of one another.
 For instance, you can have one VPN on your laptop or smartphone and a second one on your router.
-Using two different VPN solutions or providers offers maximum security.
-However, the internet speeds in this case will be greatly reduced.
+Using two different VPNs at the same time offers maximum security.
+However, with this type of VPN-to-VPN connection, the Internet speeds will be greatly reduced in this case.